stronnag/SiK-MSP/README.md

 typedef struct _msp_radio MSP_RADIO;
 ````

-Compiled firmware is provided in the Firmware/dst directory.
+As a convenience to legacy opertaing system users, compiled firmware is provided in the Firmware/dst directory.

 # Original documenation: